induktio/thinker/Details.md

 50. Clinical Immortality provides one extra talent per base instead of two as mentioned in the manual.
 51. Fix issue where terrain detail display on the world map showed incorrect mineral output for aquatic factions.
 52. Fix monolith energy to not be limited by tile yield restrictions in the early game.
 This limitation did not apply on monolith nutrients/minerals.
+53. Fix base tile energy output being inconsistent when SE Economy value is between 3 and 4.
+54. Fix GSP defense bonus range sometimes not being accurate at three tiles like the manual implies.
+55. Fix inconsistent effects with Citizens Defense Force when the base tile is defended by an unit owned by third faction.

 Scient's patch